 What are the General Rehab Success Rates?

-There are no easy answers when it comes to measuring treatment effectiveness and the rate of success in drug rehab programs.
+There are no easy answers when it comes to measuring treatment effectiveness and drug rehab success rates.
 Success rates can vary widely depending on the type of addiction, the duration and intensity of treatment, and other factors such as a person’s commitment to long-term recovery.

 The general success rate of drug and alcohol treatment depends largely on the individual’s commitment to recovery and willingness to change their behaviors.
 It also depends on a variety of other factors, such as social support, the presence of any underlying mental illness issues, and an individual’s readiness for change.

 Overall, research has shown that around 70 percent of individuals remain abstinent after completing a residential addiction treatment program.
-However, there is no guarantee of success in rehab, and the rate may vary from person to person.
+While this number is higher than the potential relapse rates, 30% of individuals turn back to drug and alcohol use.
+All in all, there is no guarantee of success in rehab, and the rate may vary from person to person.

 How to Do The Best You Can in Rehab